A5H73Y/Parkour/docs/guides/compatible-plugins.md

 **Please note that Parkour Expansion is no longer needed, as it has been implemented within the Parkour plugin.**

 The `Plugin.PlaceholderAPI.CacheTime` value can be set to an interval in minutes for when to clear the cache.
-This is a performance improvement which caches Leaderboard results until a Player changes them, or the time interval is reached.
+This is a performance improvement which caches the placeholder output until the time interval is reached.

 [All the Parkour Placeholders are available here](/essential/placeholders.md).